PrincetonLIPS/SketchGraphs/README.md

   binary format.
 This dataset is similar to the sequence dataset, but simplified by filtering out sketches that are too large or too small, and only includes a simplified set of entities and constraints (while still capturing a large portion of the data).
 Additionally, this dataset has been split into training, testing and validation splits for convenience.
 We train our models on this subset of the data.
-You can find download the splits
+You can download the splits
   here: [train](https://sketchgraphs.cs.princeton.edu/sequence/sg_t16_train.npy)
   [validation](https://sketchgraphs.cs.princeton.edu/sequence/sg_t16_validation.npy)
   [test](https://sketchgraphs.cs.princeton.edu/sequence/sg_t16_test.npy)